 Karen Rolton – 209*(313)

 On July 7, 2001, Karen Rolton got to digits where no one else did.
 The women’s Ashes series had Australia tour England where the visitors won the first Test at Shenley by an innings and 140 runs.
 It then was time for the 2nd Test at Leeds and Australia had England down for 144 runs.
-Australia in their 1st inning lost skipper, Belinda Clark on 6 and Karen Rolton found herself in the middle early than she would have liked.
-Karen alongside, Lisa Keightley put on a 77-run stand before the latter was run-out on 40(90).
+Australia in their 1st inning lost skipper, Belinda Clark on 6 and Karen Rolton found herself in the middle earlier than she would have liked.
+Karen alongside, Lisa Keightley put on a 77-run stand before the latter was run out on 40(90).
 Michelle Goszko then departed for duck and Louise Broadfoot joined Karen Bolton and the two stitched a 253-run stand before the former departed on 71(207).
 Julia Price made her way to the middle and remained unbeaten on 9(28) as Karen Rolton edged past her 200* and finished unbeaten on 209 to lead the chart with the highest score in Test cricket.
 Australia in the 2nd inning had a target of 7 and with ease got to the required for the loss of a wicket to win the Test by 9 wickets and the series, 2-0.

 Kirsty Flavell – 204

 Women’s Test match no. 103 saw New Zealander, Kirsty Flavell with a score of 204 be the first women cricketer to get to a Test double-ton.
 New Zealand’s tour of England in 1996, the 1st Test of the series at Scarborough had England get to a 1st innings total of 414 to which New Zealand replied with a 517/8 but the Test resulted in a draw but importantly for Kirsty Flavell and all of New Zealand a record was scripted.
 New Zealand had a good opening stand of 91 runs that saw curtains with the wickets of Debbie Hockley on 63.
 Kirsty walked in and alongside opener, Shelley Fruin stitched a 146-run stand before the latter departed on 80.
 Maia Lewis departed early for 1 and Kirsty then alongside Clare Nicholson and skipper, Sarah Illingworth stitched partnerships worth 89 and 81 runs respectively.
-Both Catherine Campbell and Julie Harris departed early on scores of 8 and 0 and thankfully Kelly Brown hung in the middle for long enough that saw Kirsty get to her 200* before being out on 204 and Kelly Brown too got to her 50* with Justine Fryer hanging in with a 7*.
+Both Catherine Campbell and Julie Harris departed early with scores of 8 and 0 and thankfully Kelly Brown hung in the middle for long enough that see Kirsty get to her 200* before being out on 204 and Kelly Brown too got to her 50* with Justine Fryer hanging in with a 7*.

 Michelle Goszko – 204(345)